-The Queenstown-Lakes District is undergoing rapid economic growth and electrification, increasing the demand for major investments in transmission and distribution infrastructure upgrades.
+The Queenstown-Lakes District is undergoing rapid economic growth and electrification, driving the need for significant new investments in transmission and distribution infrastructure.

-To address this, Powernet, Aurora and Transpower are undertaking a joint work programme to identify the best infrastructure investment options to meet these needs.
+To address this, Powernet, Aurora and Transpower are undertaking work to identify the best infrastructure investment options to meet these needs.
 They have developed scenarios for electricity demand growth in the region, considering:

-In parallel, the Queenstown-Lakes District Council and tourism bodies have an ambitious goal to electrify the region and achieve a zero-carbon tourism economy by 2030.
+In parallel, the Queenstown-Lakes District Council and Desitination Queenstown have an ambitious goal to electrify the region and achieve a zero-carbon tourism economy by 2030.
 This is intended to drive uptake of solar, batteries and the electrification of transport and industry across the region.

-The Ara Ake-led Flexibility Challenge supports this important mahi led by regional partners, by identifying both near and long-term opportunities to develop commercial or technology solutions that moderate demand peaks or enable demand response in the Queenstown-Lakes District.
-Flexibility solutions have the potential to save or defer millions of dollars’ worth of grid investments to meet regional demand growth.
+Working with these key stakeholders, we looked at both near and long-term opportunities and identified flexibility solutions that have the potential to save or defer millions of dollars’ worth of grid investments to meet regional demand growth.

 - Aurora